Do you know what your resting blood pressure is? Let’s learn how to check since May is High Blood Pressure Education Month.

 What can I do?

-Use this health observance day as an opportunity to check your blood pressure.
+Use this health observance month as an opportunity to check your blood pressure.
 If you don’t have a cuff at home, many grocery store and pharmacy chains have automated machines that will do blood pressure readings.
 If you get a reading that is higher than expected, wait a few minutes, relax and try again.
-If you get multiple high readings, call your doctor.
+Call your doctor if you get multiple high readings.
 If your systolic number is 180 or higher or if your diastolic number is 120 or higher, this is HYPERTENSIVE EMERGENCY.
 Seek immediate medical treatment.

 Lifestyle habits can also contribute to a healthy blood pressure.
 Eating a diet rich in fruits, vegetables, fiber and whole grains with limited amounts of saturated fats will help keep arteries clean and help prevent clots.
 Regular exercise also keeps the heart healthy by creating healthy blood flow.